quantify-os/quantify-core/docs/usage.rst

 .. admonition:: Note: "Grouped" gettable(s) are also allowed.
     :class: dropdown

-    Below we create a Gettable which returns two distinct quantities at once, one Sine wave and a Cosine wave:
+    Below we create a Gettable which returns two distinct quantities at once:

     .. jupyter-execute::